NCEAS/osti-elink/README.md

 For more information, see: https://www.osti.gov/elink/

-### Notes for deploying the library supporting the v1 API:
-1. Maintain the same Metacat configuration as the previous release
-2. Replace the metacat/WEB-INF/lib/osti-elink-1.0.0.jar file with osti-elink-2.0.0.jar
-3. Replace the metacat/style/common/osti/eml2osti.xsl file with the new version
+### Note: The library no longer supports the v1 API, as it has been removed from OSTI Elink.

-### Notes for deploying the library supporting the v2xml API
+### Notes for deploying the library supporting the v2json API
-In addition to the file replacements mentioned above, configure five additional settings:
 1. Service Class Name Configuration:
-   - Set the environment variable `METACAT_OSTI_SERVICE_CLASS_NAME` to the value `edu.ucsb.nceas.osti_elink.v2.xml.OSTIv2XmlService`
+   - By default, it uses the v2json service.
+However, you may explicitly set the environment variable `METACAT_OSTI_SERVICE_CLASS_NAME` to the value
+     `edu.ucsb.nceas.osti_elink.v2.json.OSTIv2JsonService`
 2. Base URL Configuration:
     - You can configure the base URL by setting the property `guid.doi.baseurl` in the `metacat.properties` file or by setting an environment variable named `METACAT_OSTI_BASE_URL`.
 The